aarlin/league-champion-cooldown/README.md

 Use Alexa learn something to get sample responses if Alexa didn't hear correctly

-Should I remove all spaces before the call or after?

 Theres an issue with csv file after deployment.
 If it keeps updating, how will I update zappa with a new champion json file without destroying the csv file (reverting it back to unupdated state?)

 Need to update LIST_OF_CHAMPIONS.txt and championFull.json